18F/sql_insert_writer/README.md

 - Accepts [SQLAlchemy database URLs](http://docs.sqlalchemy.org/en/latest/core/engines.html) with `--db` option.
 Defaults to environment variable `$DATABASE_URL`.
 - Any number of source tables; columns chosen in order specified
 - Any number of tuples in `VALUES` clause with `--tuples` option
+- Explicitly cast to destination column type with `--cast` option

 ## Installtion